f32c/arduino/README.md

 # What works only on some supported boards

+VGA/HDMI/DVI bitmap needs large RAM (SRAM or SDRAM ULX2S, FleaFPGA Uno, Scarab Minisprtan6+, Altera DE0 nano).
+However some test picture and reduced bitmap can be produced with BRAM-only boards.
+It can run asynchronous from CPU clock.
+A new textmode is implemented to FleaFPGA and under construction for other boards.

 TV Framebuffer with composite video output displaying SRAM content tested only on ULX2S, should work on any other capable of 81.25 MHz CPU and 325 MHz pixel clock.
+Composite video currently must run synchronous with CPU speed.

+DMA works only on boards that support SRAM or SDRAM.

-PCM sound (depends on DMA).
+PCM sound depends on DMA.
 PCM outputs PWM for headphones and FM for reception on 87-108 MHz radio.

-Text-to-Speech library TTS. (depends on PCM)
+Text-to-Speech library TTS depends on PCM.
 TTS library could be converted to use a simple tongenerator then it will not depend on PCM)

-DCF77 transmitter (depends on PCM)
+DCF77 transmitter depends on PCM.
 A proof of concept to adjust longwave RF clocks.

 Analog inputs work on FleaFPGA Uno board thanx